 The topography at the site is relatively level and the topography in the immediate site vicinity slopes gently to the southwest.
-The site is not located within a City of Los Angeles Hillside Grading Area or a Hillside Ordinance Area (City of Los Angeles, 2017).
-The County of Los Angeles Safety Element (Leighton, 1990) indicates the site is not within an area identified as having a potential for slope instability.
-Additionally, the site is not located within an area identified as having a potential for seismic slope instability (CDMG, 1999, CGS, 2016).
+The site is not located within a City of Los Angeles Hillside Grading Area or a Hillside Ordinance Area (City of Los Angeles, 2018).
+The County of Los Angeles Safety Element (Leighton, 1990) indicates the site is not within an area identified as a "hillside area" or an area having a potential for slope instability.
+Additionally, the site is not located within an area identified as having a potential for seismic slope instability (CDMG, 1999, CGS, 2017).
 There are no known landslides near the site, nor is the site in the path of any known or potential landslides.
 Therefore, the potential for slope stability hazards to adversely affect the proposed development is considered low.